ketaniaaa/swiftify/README.md

 # swiftify - interactive media project

+**This app is in development mode as it is a student project.
+This means only specfic accounts which I have added on the developer dashboard can view the application and Andre and Hanli have been added.
+If this is not enough data to return a chart for marking purposes, please see the [Account Access](#) page.
+This will redirect you to a password protected pdf that contains the username and password to a  dummy Spotify account.
+If you are a Wits lecturer, you will be able to access this file**

 ## This website is deployed on Netlify so please use the netlify link NOT github-pages
 ![Home Page](https://github.com/ketaniaaa/swiftify/blob/main/assets/home.png)